Are you considering a switch to solar and need 5kW of AC (household) electricity output to run your appliances and HVAC systems simultaneously?

 Unlike other battery chemistries (like lead acid), chronological time has virtually no effect on an LFP battery’s lifespan.
 Cycle life is the best way to determine how long a LiFePO4 or other Li-ion battery type will last before it needs to be replaced.

-- Faster recharge times: Up to 6x faster recharging using solar, AC, DC, or USB-C. Some portable power stations, like the DELTA 2 Max, even allow multi-charging and charge from 0-80% in just 43 minutes.
+- Faster recharge times: Up to 6x faster recharging using solar, AC, DC, or USB-C.

 - Wide range of charging/operating temperatures